An underactive thyroid can often be treated by taking daily hormone tablets. These replace the hormones your thyroid is not making.

 Speak to your GP if you have any concerns.

-When you might not need medication
+When you might not need medicine

 In these cases, your GP will usually check your hormone levels every few months.
 They'll prescribe levothyroxine if you develop symptoms.

-If you don't have any treatment
+If you do not have treatment

 Important